TOP WINTER TIPS FOR

 Ensure your coolant Temperature sensor is operating correctly

-Do check that your Coolant Temperature Sensor is operating correctly to protect your fuel economy and overall performance.
+Check that your Coolant Temperature Sensor is operating correctly to protect your fuel economy and performance.

 Shop for Temperature sensors